 - Layer on the ingredients.
 Place the cabbage in the middle of each tortilla and top each with 2 to 3 pieces of shrimp.
 Drizzle sauce on each of the tacos and sprinkle with the cilantro.

 There are many ways to enjoy bang bang shrimp outside of tacos and some of my favorite options are listed below.

 - Appetizer: this shrimp is so addicting they have it listed as an appetizer as well at Bonefish Grill, which is why you can make a large batch of the shrimp and serve it as an appetizer too.

-- Noodles: try this shrimp with some stir-fry noodles or glass noodles topped with some cilantro and extra sauce for a truly unique meal.
+- Noodles: try this shrimp with some stir-fried noodles or glass noodles topped with some cilantro and extra sauce for a truly unique meal.

 - Salad: make a taco salad using these shrimp for a tasty but slightly healthier option.
 Toss in some of your favorite veggies.

 - Rice Bowl: instead of tacos try these in a rice bowl served over cooked white rice and topped with some green onions and cabbage.
 Drizzle on some extra sauce.

 - Clip a candy thermometer to the side of the pot you’re frying the shrimp in to keep the oil at 375º F. Allow the oil to return to 375º after you remove the cooked shrimp before adding the next batch.

 - Don’t overcrowd the pot when frying the shrimp.
 Depending on the size of your pot work in batches of about 6 to 7 pieces of shrimp at a time.
 Overcrowding will drop the temperature of the oil and result in soggier shrimp that have too much oil on them.